quidphp/front/README.md

 # QuidPHP/Front

 ## About
-**QuidPHP/Front** contains the JavaScript and SCSS front end assets.
+**QuidPHP/Front** contains the JavaScript and CSS front end assets.
 It is part of the [QuidPHP](https://github.com/quidphp/project) package.

 ## License
 **QuidPHP/Front** is available as an open-source software under the [MIT license](LICENSE).